qbic-pipelines/pipeline-docs/docs/markdown/pipelines/guideseq.md

 # G. Output

-The main output is the `visualization` folder, will contain files e.g. `Cas9_offtargets.svg`.
+The main output is the `visualization` folder, which will contain files e.g. `Cas9_offtargets.svg`.
-These svg files shows sites of the primer sequence that could be potentially off-target.
+These svg files show sites of the primer sequence that could be potentially off-target.

 The numbers at the right side is explained below.